Can You Negotiate With The IRS?

 Contact a tax professional to relieve your tax debt and lower your tax bill with the IRS.

-Contact one of the top tax professionals at Ideal Tax solutions if you have unpaid back taxes and are unsure where to begin or if the prospect of dealing with the IRS makes you uneasy.
-In addition, with a professional, you can figure out your financial condition and your new financial situation after a negotiated agreement through the IRS’ fresh start program.
+Contact one of the top tax professionals at Ideal Tax if you have unpaid back taxes and are unsure where to begin or if the prospect of dealing with the IRS makes you uneasy.
+In addition, with a professional, you can figure out your financial condition and your new financial situation after a negotiated agreement through the IRS’ forgiveness program.
 Alternatively, you can visit the IRS website to find more information on your tax return.

 Since the IRS cannot cause financial hardship, the IRS offers a program to relieve taxpayers from additional penalties and late fees, through the use of a payment option.
 When household expenses are too high, and potential savings are going towards debt, an IRS agent can offer installment agreements, after which the IRS evaluates whether the IRS payment plans are in line with the total income of that family.
 If the IRS believes it’s still causing financial hardship after a payment agreement, a taxpayer could qualify for an offer in compromise, relieving a part of the remaining balance.